MSchmoecker/Valheim-Pressure-Plate/README.md

 - Trigger Delay: duration it takes before the plate is pressed
 - Invert Doors: inverts open/closed state
 - Ignore wards: allows other players to open doors even they have no access
+- Allow Mobs: monster and creatures can also press the plate.
+Requires Ignore wards to be on

+### Global settings

+Config file at `BepInEx/config/com.maxsch.valheim.pressure_plate.cfg`
+- Plate Volume: set the volume level of all plates.
+Can be changed while ingame

 ## Installation
-Extract the content of `Pressure-Plate` into the `BepInEx/plugins` folder.
+Extract the content of `Pressure-Plate` into the `BepInEx/plugins` folder.\
+Install [Jötunn, the Valheim Library](https://valheim.thunderstore.io/package/ValheimModding/Jotunn/) and its dependencies

 ## Development
 Inside the repo are two folders, `PressurePlate` for the mod and `UnityAssets` for the Unity files.

 ### Mod Setup
 Create a file called `Environment.props` inside the project root.